CrestApps/laravel-code-generator/README.md

-# An awesome code generator for laravel framework - with client-side validation

-For full documentation and live demo please visit <a href="https://crestapps.com/laravel-code-generator/docs/2.2" target="_blank" title="Laravel Code Generator Documentation">CrestApps.com</a>

 ## Introduction

-A clean code generator for Laravel framework that will save you time!
-This awesome tool will help you generate resources like views, controllers, routes, migrations, languages or request-forms!
+An intelligent code generator for Laravel framework that will save you time!
+This awesome tool will help you generate resources like views, controllers, routes, migrations, languages and/or form-requests!
 It is extremely flexible and customizable to cover many on the use cases.
 It is shipped with cross-browsers compatible template, along with a client-side validation to modernize your application.

+For full documentation and live demo please visit <a href="https://crestapps.com/laravel-code-generator/docs/2.2" target="_blank" title="Laravel Code Generator Documentation">CrestApps.com</a>

 ## Features